- Education and Science»

 To have a sustainable culture, to live in harmony with the environment, how can humans respect and wisely utilize the water where they live?
 How can we replicate nature's rain cycle in areas where it currently does not rain?
 How can we redirect rain from areas where it rains too much?

 Learning more about the rain cycle is the first step to answering these questions.
-Figuring out how to apply what we know is the second.
+Figuring out how to apply what we know is the second: Conserving water at home and work, designing water-use products wisely, changing the manufacturing processes that use water, are some applications.
 What ideas do you have, based on what you know now?

 Water Cycle Lessons for School Children